 Table 3.
 Extreme weathers on global events.

-Events Description Events D.C The Amazon rainforest, also referred to as the "lungs of the planet," plays a leading role in global climate.
-Deforestation in Deforestation, primarily driven by agricultural expansion and logging, significantly contributes to climate change. the Amazon The loss of these forests increase carbon emission, releases more carbon dioxide, and make imbalance in rainfall Rainforest patterns (Arias et al., 2021).
+Events Description Deforestation in the Amazon Rainforest The Amazon rainforest, also referred to as the "lungs of the planet," plays a leading role in global climate.
+Deforestation, primarily driven by agricultural expansion and logging, significantly contributes to climate change.
+The loss of these forests increase carbon emission, releases more carbon dioxide, and make imbalance in rainfall patterns (Arias et al., 2021).
 This can ultimately lead to more and severe droughts, heatwaves, and wildfires, further increasing the speed of climate change.
-Illegal poaching, specifically targeting species like elephants and rhinos, has far-reaching ecological threat.
-The Illegal Poaching loss of these prime species can create imbalances in ecosystems and can lead to dangerous effects.
-For example, and its Effects in the decline of elephants can change vegetation patterns, reducing water availability and increasing soil erosion.
-Africa Moreover, poaching often involves the use of destructive methods, as example setting fires to move out the animals, which can lead to wildfires and contribute to carbon emissions (Mkuburo et al., 2020).
-Rapid industrialization in developing nations has led to increased air and water pollution.
-The release of greenhouse Industrial Pollution gases, such as carbon dioxide and methane, from industrial activities contribute to global warming (UNODC, 2024). in Developing Air pollution can also lead to respiratory illnesses and other health problems.
-Water pollution can degrade Nations ecosystems and impact water availability.
-These factors can exacerbate the impacts of climate change, such as 1 (4410110 heatwayes, floods, and droughts (Arias et al., 2021).
-Climate change has increased the frequency and intensity of wildfires in regions like Australia and California.
-Wildfires in Warmer temperatures, prolonged droughts, and changes in wind patterns are combinedly creating ideal conditions Australia and for wildfires to spread rapidly.
-These fires release large amounts of greenhouse gases, which led to air pollution, California and imbalance the ecosystems.
-The loss of vegetation also increases carbon emission and can increase soil erosion Camonna (Colvin et al., 2020).
-II Heatwaves have become more frequent and more intense in Europe due to climate change.
-These extreme weather Heatwaves in events can lead to illnesses related to heat like heatstroke which led to increased mortality rate.
-Also, heatwaves Europe lead to disruptions to agriculture and infrastructure.
+Illegal Poaching and its Effects in Africa Illegal poaching, specifically targeting species like elephants and rhinos, has far-reaching ecological threat.
+The loss of these prime species can create imbalances in ecosystems and can lead to dangerous effects.
+For example, the decline of elephants can change vegetation patterns, reducing water availability and increasing soil erosion.
+Moreover, poaching often involves the use of destructive methods, as example setting fires to move out the animals, which can lead to wildfires and contribute to carbon emissions (Mkuburo et al., 2020).
+Industrial Pollution in Developing Nations Rapid industrialization in developing nations has led to increased air and water pollution.
+The release of greenhouse gases, such as carbon dioxide and methane, from industrial activities contribute to global warming (UNODC, 2024).
+Air pollution can also lead to respiratory illnesses and other health problems.
+Water pollution can degrade ecosystems and impact water availability.
+These factors can exacerbate the impacts of climate change, such as heatwaves, floods, and droughts (Arias et al., 2021).
+Wildfires in Australia and California Climate change has increased the frequency and intensity of wildfires in regions like Australia and California.
+Warmer temperatures, prolonged droughts, and changes in wind patterns are combinedly creating ideal conditions for wildfires to spread rapidly.
+These fires release large amounts of greenhouse gases, which led to air pollution, and imbalance the ecosystems.
+The loss of vegetation also increases carbon emission and can increase soil erosion (Colvin et al., 2020).
+Heatwaves in Europe Heatwaves have become more frequent and more intense in Europe due to climate change.
+These extreme weather events can lead to illnesses related to heat like heatstroke which led to increased mortality rate.
+Also, heatwaves lead to disruptions to agriculture and infrastructure.
 Moreover, heatwaves can increase air pollution, as higher temperatures can lead to increased ground-level ozone formation (WMO, 2024).
-Climate change is shifting the weather patterns which lead to more heavy rainfall events and flooding in regions Flooding in South like South Asia and Africa.
-These floods can cause widespread damage to infrastructure, displacement of Asia and Africa communities, and loss of life.
+Climate change is shifting the weather patterns which lead to more heavy rainfall events and flooding in regions Flooding in South Asia and Africa like South Asia and Africa.
+These floods can cause widespread damage to infrastructure, displacement of communities, and loss of life.
 They can also contaminate water supplies, leading to waterborne diseases.
 Moreover, flooding can lead to soil erosion and damage agricultural land, impacting food security (Arias et al., 2021).